joergelp/IO2_Documentation/MOOC1/en/teacherView.md

 - **Language**: PostgreSQL

 - **With these inputs**:
 We don't need any input.
-Then, a comment it's enough
+Then, a comment is enough
 ```
 -- .
 ```